- The number of players shall be six (6) players.

 - Interceptions change the possession of the ball.

-- Interceptions can be returned by the defense.
+- Interceptions can be returned by the defence.
 New possession starts from where the interceptor is tagged (flag is pulled), unless the interceptor has scored a touchdown.

 - On Interceptions that occur and remain in the end zone, the ball will become dead and will result in the ball belonging to the intercepting team at its 5-yard line.
 (Touchback)